syncfusion-content/xamarin.android-docs/xamarin-android/SfComboBox/Multiple-selection.md

 When selecting the multiple items, the selected items can be divided with a desired character given for delimiter.
 The delimiter character can be set using the `Delimiter` property.

-N> The Default Delimiter Charater is ",".
+N> The Default Delimiter Character is ",".

 {% tabs %}